souvenirpixels/blockchain-developer-bootcamp-final-project/README.md

   /// @dev Throws if asset with ID is not valid.
 Also throws if the caller hasn't purchased the asset ID.
   /// @param tokenId Id of the asset
   /// @return assetURI of the fill size asset function assetURI(uint256 tokenId) external view returns (string memory)
 ```

 ## Future Roadmap
 The following features may be added to project depending based on time available before due date.
-1. [In Progress] - Ability to sell as an NFT on marketplaces like Opensea
+1. Decide on a standard for how metadata is stored that is compatible with the ERC721 Metadata JSON Schema standard
-1. [In Progress] - Circuit breaker to stop use of contract if bugs
+1. Circuit breaker to stop use of contract if bugs (Pauser), use access control to only allow those with access to pause.
-1. [In Progress] - Ability to stop the asset from being licenced (by burning)
+1. Change the licence to be an ERC1155 NFT token
 1. Ability to easily tell if a user has purchased a licence.
 1. Ability to accept different cryptocurrencies / tokens for licence purchase (for example: DAI, USDC, USDT)
 1. Ability to share revenue from a asset sale with different people at specific percentages.